DeaconSteiner/DeaconSteiner/README.md

 - 👋 Hi, I’m @DeaconSteiner
 - 👀 I’m interested in ...
 Math, Data Science, Algorithms, Games, Tech, New Experiences
 - 🌱 I’m currently learning ...
-Python- focusing on applications for data science and ai development, Spanish- Personal and developmental growth
+C++ focusing on data structures and algorithms, Spanish- Personal and developmental growth
 - 💞️ I’m looking to collaborate on ...
 Honestly anything, I'm a new programmer looking to learn and contribute in any way possible
 - 📫 How to reach me ...
 Github: @DeaconSteiner, Twitter: @DeaconSteiner, Instagram: Dsteiner210
 - 😄 Pronouns: ...
 He/Him